SacRT light rail: Stations

 The 53 stations along the network are open-air structures featuring passenger canopies for protection from adverse weather.
 Twenty-six stations offer bus transfer services and 22 have park-and-ride lots with a total of 10,113 available parking spaces.

 The busiest stations in the system by average daily boardings/alightings are: 16th Street (6,800), University/65th (3,000), Cosumnes River College (2,900), and 29th Street (2,900).

 Works of public art included at several stations were developed as part of the RT Public Art Program, and represent an array of media including, mosaics, sculptures, metalwork and murals.
 Each was commissioned to incorporate an identity and sense of place unique to the neighborhood surrounding the station.

 Rolling stock

 A two car CAF LRV heading south on 12th St. in downtown Sacramento.

 The LRV fleet is composed of cars from two different builders: 36 from Siemens–Duewag U2A, some of which have been in use since the RT opened, 40 S/200 units delivered in 2003 from Construcciones y Auxiliar de Ferrocarriles (CAF), and up to 76 Siemens S700 units which began entering service in 2024 that will eventually replace all former Siemens-Duewag / CAF LRVs if funding is secured for the entire contract option.
-Sacramento RT plans to retire the U2A fleet starting on September 1, 2024, as a fleet of Siemens S700 low-floor light rail vehicles enter service.
-The agency has ordered 55 S700 LRVs, and has options to purchase up to 76 if additional funding is secured.
+Sacramento RT plans to retire the U2A fleet starting on September 1, 2024, as the fleet of S700s enter service.
+The agency has ordered 63 S700 LRVs, and has options to purchase up to 76 if additional funding is secured.